PyWavelets/pywt/doc/source/ref/wavelet-packets.rst

      If nodes at the given level are missing (i.e. the tree is partially decomposed) and the ``decompose`` is set to ``False``, only existing nodes will be returned.

+  .. method:: reconstruct([update=True])

+     Reconstruct data from the subnodes.

+     :param update: A boolean indicating whether the coefficients of the current node and its subnodes will be replaced with values from the reconstruction.

 WaveletPacket2D and WaveletPacket2D tree Node2D
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~